developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Acceptance Criteria:**
-- Given a completed job with full financial records, When the business owner requests a profitability report, Then a basic report is generated showing core revenue, expenses, contractor payments, net profit calculation (indicating basis), and profit margin.
+- Given a completed job with full financial records, When the business owner requests a profitability report, Then a basic report is generated showing core revenue (received), expenses, contractor payments, net profit calculation (indicating basis), and profit margin.

 - Given a job with partial financial records,
   When the business owner requests a profitability report,